 THE TEN PRINCIPLES OF BEST CARE FOR THE DYING PERSON

-Recognition that the person is in the last few days and hours of life should be made by the multidisciplinary team (minimum doctor and nurse) and documented by the senior doctor responsible for the person’s care.
+Recognition that the person is in the last few days and hours of life should be made by the multidisciplinary team (ideally a doctor and a nurse) and documented by the senior healthcare professional responsible for the person’s care.

 Communication of the recognition of dying should be shared with the person where possible and deemed appropriate and with those important to them.

 The dying person and those important to them (relative, carer, or advocate) should have the opportunity to discuss their wishes, feelings, faith, beliefs, and values.

-Anticipatory prescribing should be available for symptoms that can be expected, e.g. pain.
+Anticipatory prescribing for symptoms that can be expected (e.g. pain) should be available.

 All clinical interventions are reviewed in the best interests of the individual person.

 There should be a review of hydration needs, including the commencement, continuation or cessation of clinically assisted (artificial) hydration.

-There should be a review of nutrition needs, including the commencement, continuation or cessation of clinically assisted (artificial) nutrition.
+There should be a review of nutrition needs, including the continuation or cessation of clinically assisted (artificial) nutrition.

 There should be a full discussion of the plan of care with the dying person, where possible and deemed appropriate, and with those important to them.

-There should be regular reassessments of the dying person at least every four hours, and review by the multidisciplinary team at least every 48 hours.
+There should be regular reassessments of the dying person at least every four hours, or at each contact in the community setting.
+Review by the multidisciplinary team at least every 48 hours.

 Care for the dying person and those important to them immediately after death is dignified and respectful.